0mar/portfolio/_pages/projects.md

 ---
 # Recent projects
 My host institute is [Simula](https://simula.no), where I work with a team of data scientists and research engineers.
-The [department of Applied AI](https://www.simula.no/services/applied-ai) works with both industry and public sector to solve urgent problems with innovative solutions.
+The [department of Applied AI](https://www.simula.no/services/applied-ai) works with both industry and public sector to solve real-life problems with innovative solutions.
 Below are a few projects I contributed to.

 {% include feature_row id="intro" type="center" %}